Pavkazzz/aiojaeger/docs/index.rst

-.. aiozipkin documentation master file, created by sphinx-quickstart on Sun Dec 11 17:08:38 2016.
+.. aiojaeger documentation master file, created by sphinx-quickstart on Sun Dec 11 17:08:38 2016.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-aiozipkin's documentation!
+aiojaeger's documentation!
 ===========================

-**aiozipkin** is Python 3.5+ module that adds distributed tracing capabilities for asyncio_ applications with zipkin (http://zipkin.io) server instrumentation.
+**aiojaeger** is Python 3.5+ module that adds distributed tracing capabilities for asyncio_ applications with zipkin (http://zipkin.io) server instrumentation.

 zipkin_ is a distributed tracing system.
 It helps gather timing data needed